bshakr/stourvalley/README.md

 #Stour Valley iPhone app

-Developed in Kent University for stourvalley arts by Bassem Shaker and  Shompoonut Treechot
+Developed in Kent University for stourvalley arts by Bassem Shaker and  Shompoonut Treechot under supervision of Dr Farzin Deravi

 To get the code on your local machine